ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ## Device provenance attestation

+Use case name:

+: RIV - Device Provenance

+Who will use it:

+: Industrial IoT devices

+Attestation type:

+: passport

+Attesting Party:

+: network management station

+Relying Party:

+: a network entity

+Claims used:

+: TBD

+Description:

-A newly manufactured device needs to be onboarded into a network where many if not all device management duties are performed by the network owner.
+: A newly manufactured device needs to be onboarded into a network where many if not all device management duties are performed by the network owner.
 The device owner wants to verify the device originated from a legitimate vendor.
 A cryptographic device identity such as an IEEE802.1AR is embedded